It takes a lot of work to start a business, and it is even harder to keep it going. This is the challenge that a startup company faces every day.

 Find out the market for your target audience

-It is crucial to conduct market research in order to establish if the startup is viable.
+It is crucial to conduct market research to establish if the startup is viable.

 When done with honesty and realism, market research can be a powerful part of your go–to–market strategy.
 It is best to stop plans if the answer is no to the feasibility question.
 If the answer to the feasibility question is yes, then you can continue confidently.